 - To develop an understanding of an ever changing world concerning work, leisure and the environment.

-Our school has developed its own ‘Curriculum’ which is based on the National Curriculum.
+Our school follows the Cornerstones Curriculum which is based on the National Curriculum.

 To view a copy of the Government’s National curriculum, click here: Master_final_national_curriculum_220714